damonitor/damon-tests/cont/README.md

 via `ssh` from your host machine (the machine that runs humble_ci) without any password prompt.
 For that, you could set the `~/.ssh/authorized_keys` file of the test machine.
 The test account should also be able to run `sudo` without prompts (this can be done by editing the sudoer file).
+The test machine should also have `rsync` installed.

 Second, write down your own `config.sh` file for your test machines setup.
 Specifically, the file should define `test_machines`, `test_users`,